dagster-io/dagster/docs/docs-next/docs/tutorial/quick-start.md

 ## Step 2: Create Your Dagster Project Structure

-Let's set up a basic project structure:
+Set up a basic project structure:

 :::warning

-The file structure here is simplified to get started quickly.
-Once you've completed this tutorial, consider completing the [ETL Pipeline Tutorial](/tutorial/tutorial-etl) to learn how to build a more complex ETL pipeline with best practices when it comes to file organization.
+The file structure here is simplified to get quickly started.

+Once you've completed this tutorial, consider the [ETL Pipeline Tutorial](/tutorial/tutorial-etl) to learn how to build more complex pipelines with best practices.

 :::